plast-lab/doop/README.md

 to create a tarball instead of a zip in the build/distributions directory.

-To generate both (e.g. in order to release a new jdoop version and push it to the web site), we can issue:
+To generate both (e.g. in order to release a new doop version and push it to the web site), we can issue:

     $ ./gradlew distZip distTar

 ## Install Standalone App

-To install jdoop, we need to:
+To install doop, we need to:

 * extract the distribution zip or tarball in a directory of our choice.
 * set the DOOP_HOME environment variable to point to the above directory.